MarcLignarius/Angular.Week4Proj/README.md

 * If you don't have it installed, download and install Node.js 12.3.1
 * `$ git clone https://github.com/MarcLignarius/Angular.Week3Proj.git` This will clone the repository to your local machine.
 * `$ npm install` This will allow you to have access to the CLI (command line interface) for webpack.
-* `$ ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 _Setting up and populating the database_